romilpunetha/serviceFramework/README.md

 # Service Framework for Java
-## A Quarkus based service framework for building java applications
+## A quarkus-based service framework for building java applications